 2020 was all about pivoting our activities and we proved we can still support young people off the water.
 We’ve learned a huge amount about what young people and their families are looking for from the Trust and how we can achieve that across different activities, formats and platforms.

 We’re also working closely with CLIC Sargent and Teenage Cancer Trust to make sure there are no gaps in post-treatment support available.
 The really important thing is we will be here for those who need us in whatever way we can be.

 As the Government has a priority to get and keep young people back in the classroom, the rules for schools/college don’t apply to other youth organisations.
 Likewise, Scouts and Guides currently have exceptions that sail training organisations, like ourselves, don’t.

-But we’re likely to see multiple changes in these rules and regulations between now and the summer, so we will be monitoring and responding to all changes accordingly as and when they are published.
+But we’re likely to continue to see multiple changes in these rules and regulations between now and the summer, so we will be monitoring and responding to all changes accordingly as and when they are published.

-We have been talking to and visiting other sail training organisations, such as UKSA, Sunsail and other RYA Training Centres, to learn about how they have managed to get people sailing this summer as this is more relevant to the type of activity we run.
+We have been talking to and visiting other sail training organisations, such as UKSA, Sunsail and other RYA Training Centres, to learn about how they have managed to get people sailing last summer as this is more relevant to the type of activity we run.

 Yes!
 We would love to hear any ideas you have, whether that’s around the type(s) of activity – from on-the-water to online – to ways you have seen other organisations keeping young people in recovery safe during the pandemic in 2020.
 Drop the team an email to [email protected]